 Risk factors for sleep apnea include obesity, smoking, alcohol consumption, family history, and age.
 Men are also more likely to develop sleep apnea than women, and the risk increases with age.
 Come in and speak with Dr. Henrich if you suspect you might be suffering from sleep apnea.
 It is crucial that you seek sleep apnea treatment as soon as possible.

-The impact of the loss of sleep.
+The Impact of the Loss of Sleep

-Mood changes – Lack of sleep can cause a person to feel more nervous or depressed.
+Lack of sleep can cause a person to feel more nervous or depressed.
 People who need more sleep may feel agitated, frustrated, and unmotivated.
 They might also have trouble controlling their emotions and coping with change.
 Losing sleep can have a negative impact on one’s self-esteem.

-Immune system deterioration – Because sleep is essential for keeping the immune system strong, sleep deprivation can make the immune system less effective.
+Because sleep is essential for keeping the immune system strong, sleep deprivation can make the immune system less effective.
 In fact, studies show that those with sleep problems respond less favorably to the flu shot and are more susceptible to diseases like the common cold.

-Weight gain: Sleep is important for maintaining a healthy weight.
+Sleep is important for maintaining a healthy weight.
 Not getting enough sleep can increase your risk of gaining weight as it affects hormones that control hunger and fullness.
 People who don’t get enough sleep may also have less energy to exercise, which can lead to further weight gain.

-Heart disease: During regular sleep, blood pressure decreases in ways that are thought to be good for the heart.
+During regular sleep, blood pressure decreases in ways that are thought to be good for the heart.
 Your risk of developing cardiovascular illnesses is increased by a lack of sleep, which prevents this decline in blood pressure and causes inflammation.

 Treatments to increase deep sleep.